debanjo31/backsnip/contributing.md

 # Contributing to Back Snip

-We love your input!
-Contributions from anyone is highly welcomed.
+We would love to have your input!.
+We welcome contributions from anyone, whether you're a seasoned developer or just starting out.
+Your input helps make this repository a valuable resource for the community.

 ## Before you start